 The Guide to Singapore’s Import and Export Procedures

-Before initiating the import process, it is recommended to double check whether the goods in question are controlled or subject to restrictions.
-When a good is restricted, the relevant competent authority will be listed next to the good’s HS code on the Singapore Customs’ database.
-If unsure about how a good is classified, one may apply for an official classification ruling for use within Singapore.
+When a good is restricted, the relevant competent authority will be listed next to the good’s HS code on the Singapore Customs database.

 Security is required to be furnished for undertakings involving dutiable goods, temporary import of goods for approved purposes, and for the operation of licensed premises, including warehouses and excise factories.
 Bank or finance company guarantees and insurance bonds are acceptable forms of security.